-Ovarian cysts are fluid-filled sacs (pockets) that can occur inside or on the surface of your ovaries.
-Ovarian cysts are removed using laparoscopy (keyhole surgery), but you may need open surgery.
+Ovarian cysts are fluid-filled sacs (pockets) that can grow inside or on the surface of your ovaries.
+They are usually removed using a surgical procedure called laparoscopy (keyhole surgery), but you may need open surgery.

 Ovarian cysts are common in women of childbearing age.
 Most ovarian cysts are harmless and go away on their own.
-You may need surgery to remove a cyst if you have one that’s causing you pain or discomfort, or if it may be cancerous.
+However, you may need surgery to remove a cyst if you have one that’s causing you pain or discomfort, or if it may be cancerous.

-If the cysts aren't causing any symptoms, your gynaecologist may suggest simply keeping an eye on it and, for the time being, doing nothing.
+If the cyst isn’t causing any symptoms, your gynaecologist may suggest simply keeping an eye on it and, for the time being, doing nothing.
 This is called watchful waiting.
-You will be asked to attend regular ultrasound appointments to check whether the cyst changes size.
+You’ll be asked to attend regular ultrasound scan appointments to check whether the cyst changes size.
 Most ovarian cysts are likely to go away on their own within a couple of months.

-Your surgeon will explain how to prepare for your operation.
-For example, if you smoke, you will be asked to stop as smoking increases your risk of getting a chest or wound infection, which can slow your recovery.
+Your gynaecologist will explain how to prepare for your operation.
+For example, if you smoke, you will be asked to stop.
+This is because smoking increases your risk of getting a chest or wound infection, which can slow your recovery.

-Your surgeon will make three small cuts (about 1cm long) near your belly button and two lower down, usually one on each side.
-He or she will pass special instruments and a tube-like telescopic camera (called a laparoscope) through the cuts.
+Your gynaecologist will make two or three small cuts (about 1cm long).
+One near your belly button and two lower down, usually one on each side.
+He or she will pass small instruments and a tube-like telescopic camera (called a laparoscope) through the cuts.
 This procedure is known as laparoscopy, or keyhole surgery.
-Your gynaecologist will then examine your ovaries and remove the cysts.
+Your gynaecologist will then examine your ovaries and remove the cyst.
 The cuts on your skin are closed with dissolvable stitches.

-There is a chance your surgeon may need to convert your keyhole procedure to open surgery (a single, large cut is made in your lower abdomen to reach your ovary).
-This will only happen if he or she is unable to complete the operation safely using keyhole surgery.
+There’s a chance that your gynaecologist may need to change your keyhole procedure to open surgery.
+This is when a single, large cut is made in your lower abdomen to reach your ovary.
+This will only happen if he or she is unable to complete the operation safely using just keyhole surgery.

 Your nurse will give you some advice about caring for your healing wounds before you go home.
 You may be given a date for a follow-up appointment.

 The length of time your dissolvable stitches will take to disappear depends on what type you have.
-However, for this procedure they should usually disappear in about two to three weeks.
+However, for this procedure, they usually disappear in about two to three weeks.